-Fission track dating is a low-temperature thermochronological dating technique applicable on several minerals (mainly apatite and zircon) and glass, and was first described in detail by Fleischer et al. (1975).
+Fission track dating is a low-temperature thermochronological dating technique applicable on several minerals.
+It was first described in glass by Fleischer and Price (1964) and apatite (Naeser and Faul, 1969).
+These findings were later summarized in the seminal book of Fleischer et al. (1975).
 Since the discovery of the potential of apatite fission track dating for reconstructing thermal histories (e.g. Gleadow et al., 1986; Green et al., 1986; Wagner, 1981), apatite fission track dating has been utilized in order to reconstruct thermal histories of basement rocks and apatite-bearing sedimentary rocks (e.g. Malusà and Fitzgerald (2019); Wagner and Van den haute, (1992)).
 As of 2020, more than 200 scientific papers with apatite fission track dating results are published every year.
-Hence, apatite fission track dating currently is a widely applied technique in tectonic and other studies.
+Hence, apatite fission track dating currently is a widely applied technique in tectonics and other studies.